Pere Martí

-Pere Martí Castelló (/ca-valencia/; born 22 January 1982) is a Spanish former professional footballer who played as a defensive midfielder, currently manager of Primera Federación club Guadalajara.
+Pere Martí Castelló (/ca-valencia/; born 22 January 1982) is a Spanish former professional footballer who played as a defensive midfielder, currently a manager.

 Playing career

 Born in Moncofa, Province of Castellón, Martí made his La Liga debut in the 2003–04 season with Villarreal CF, featuring heavily as the side finished eighth and scoring his only goal in a 2–1 away win against RCD Mallorca, on 18 April 2004.
 He added nine matches in their quarter-final run in the UEFA Cup, but was soon deemed surplus to requirements and left for neighbours Elche CF, in the Segunda División.

 After just 11 appearances in his debut campaign, Martí became an essential first-team member as well as captain.
 At the end of 2007–08 he signed for Málaga CF, who had just returned to the top division; however, mainly because of injuries, he was not part of manager Antonio Tapia's plans in his first year.

 Martí was loaned to Real Murcia CF of the second tier in August 2009, featuring rarely as the side were relegated.
 On 13 July 2010, he was released from his Málaga contract and immediately joined CD Castellón, recently relegated to Segunda División B.